IBM/aspera-cli/docs/README.erb.md

 ```

 - <%=tool%> is the executable executed by the shell
-- `conf` is the first level command, and is also the name f the plugin to be used
+- `conf` is the first level command: name of the plugin to be used
-- `ascp` is the second level command, and is also the name of the component (singleton)
+- `ascp` is the second level command: name of the component (singleton)
-- `info` is the third level command, and is also the action to be performed
+- `info` is the third level command: action to be performed

 Typically, commands are located at the **beginning** of the command line.
 Order is significant.